Frederic1011/CICC-IBD-Healthcare-FDA510k-Weekly-Tracker/README.md

   <img src="outputs/13_Longlist_Companies_Products.png" width="900"/>
 </div>

+A standardized screening table consolidating Company × Product candidates from weekly 510(k) signals, used for priority triage and follow-up tracking.

 ## 3) Data sources used in this build
 This repo includes **sample inputs** used to validate the workflow (designed to scale to full history later):
 - `original_dataset_2_510k_Top100.json` — 510(k) event records (sample)